Updated: May 26

 Compared to the 3w4, a 3w2 is generally more upbeat and people-oriented, focusing on endearing themselves to others and getting others to care about them.
 Type 2 wants to be loved by others, and Type 3 wants to be admired and praised.

 In average 3w2s, we see the individual's charm and social skill begin to be applied towards self-serving means.
 Attention-seeking and driven to separate themselves from the crowd, they become increasingly preoccupied with presenting themselves as "desirable", and gravitate towards careers and lifestyles that will win them admiration.
-The average aspects of 2 can also lead the 3w2 to overly seductive behaviors in an attempt to prove this desirability to themselves while simultaneously using the person they attempt to seduce, reinforcing their belief that they are superior to others.
-The self-image they create centers more strongly on the direct responses others give them, and this other-focus leads them to narcissistic behaviors more easily than the 3w4.
+The average aspects of 2 can also lead the 3w2 to seductive behaviors in an attempt to prove this desirability to themselves while simultaneously using the person they attempt to seduce, reinforcing their belief that they are superior to others.
+The self-image they create centers more strongly on the direct responses others give them when compared to the 3w4.

 Unhealthy 3w2s are less openly aggressive than the unhealthy 3w4, but more back-handed and manipulative.
 The influence from type 2 leads the 3w2's image to involve an element of being "good", and overt aggression and hostility is incompatible with that image.
 However it also adds more emotional volatility to the equation, and at unhealthy levels the 3w2 is just as capable of violence as the 3w4.
 This side of them will likely emerge as an emotional outburst, punishing those who scorn them or make them feel unloved or deficient, even if those feelings were not intended and only exist in the 3w2's warped perceptions.
 The 3w2 is one of the few unhealthy types able to function and hide their issues, given their social skills and charm.
 They may be high-functioning psychopaths, seeming perfectly normal or even likable to those they choose to hide their violence from.